breezefront/breezefront.com/collections/_guides/child-theme.md

 # Child theme

-In this guide we will create a new Breeze-based theme called "Local/breeze-custom" and then activate it for selected store view.

 * TOC
 {:toc}

+## About

+In this guide we will create a new Breeze-based theme called "Local/breeze-custom" and then activate it for selected store view.

 ## Declare new theme